aerospike/aerospike-client-python/doc/prepend.md

 **meta** optional record metadata to be set.
 A dictionary with fields
 - **ttl** the [time-to-live](http://www.aerospike.com/docs/client/c/usage/kvs/write.html#change-record-time-to-live-ttl) in seconds

+**policies**, the dictionary of policies to be given while prepend.

 **policy** optional write policies.
 A dictionary with optional fields
 - **timeout** write timeout in milliseconds
 - **key** one of the [aerospike.POLICY_KEY_*](http://www.aerospike.com/apidocs/c/db/d65/group__client__policies.html#gaa9c8a79b2ab9d3812876c3ec5d1d50ec) values